 Headquarters: Toronto, Ontario, Canada

 McCain Foods is a global leader in the frozen food market and has been a pioneer in India's frozen snacks sector.
-McCain Foods is also world's largest manufacturer of frozen potato products.
+McCain Foods is also the world's largest manufacturer of frozen potato products.
 The company helps minimize food waste for customers by using frozen technology to retain the quality of products for longer.

 Key Products: Ore-Ida, Bagel Bites